yoshidayasutaka/mcp/docs/index.md

-# Welcome to AWS MCP Servers for Code Assistants
+# Welcome to AWS MCP Servers

 A suite of specialized MCP servers that bring AWS expertise directly to your development workflow.